astromatt/book-dev/jira/end-user/jql.rst

     "``issuesWithRemoteLinksByGlobalId()``", "Perform searches based on issues that are associated with remote links that have any of the specified global ids"
     "``lastLogin()``",                       "Perform searches based on the time at which the current user's previous session began"
     "``latestReleasedVersion()``",           "Perform searches based on the latest released version (i.e. the most recent version that has been released) of a specified project"
-    "``linkedissue",``                       "Searches for epics and subtasks.
+    "``linkedissue``",                       "Searches for epics and subtasks.
 If the issue is not an epic, the search returns all subtasks for the issue"
     "``linkedIssues()``",                    "Searches for issues that are linked to an issue" "``membersOf()``",                       "Perform searches based on the members of a particular group" "``now()``",                             "Perform searches based on the current time"